what the experts say

 Although our bodies require just 3-5g of salt (sodium chloride) per day, in the developed world we typically consume 10-12g through the salt used in cooking & processed foods, as well as the salt we add at the table.
 Scientific research shows that reducing the intake of traditional salt is one of the most effective ways to lower blood pressure, helping to prevent a whole range of disabilities & death from stroke & heart disease.
 Lowering blood pressure can also help reduce the risks of thrombosis, apoplexy & excess water retention during pregnancy.

 Plus: Magnesium, Potassium & Calcium

-SOLO®-LITE also contains magnesium & potassium as well as calcium, all three of which are also proven to help maintain healthy blood pressure.
+SOLO® Original also contains magnesium & potassium as well as calcium, all three of which are also proven to help maintain healthy blood pressure.